On primitive ideals: Category

-\begin{corollary} An $A$-module $M$ is generated by a finite-dimensional subspace $M_0\sset M$ such that $(A^-)^m\cdot M_0=0$, for some $m\geq 1,$ if and only if $M\in\ou$. \end{corollary} \begin{proof} Assume that $M$ is generated by $M_0$, as above.
+\begin{corollary} Let $M$ be an $A$-module.
+Then, $M\in\ou$ if and only if $M$ is generated by a finite dimensional subspace $M_0\sset M$ such that $(\bar A^-)^m\cdot M_0=0$, for some $m\geq 1$.
+In particular, for any $m\geq 1$, the $A$-module $A/A\cdot (\bar A^-)^m$ is an object of category $\ou$. \end{corollary} \begin{proof} Assume that $M$ is generated by a subspace $M_0$, as in the statement of the corollary.
 Then Lemma \ref{fin1} implies that statement \eqref{item}(3) holds.
-Hence, since the $A^-$-action decreases the real parts of the eigenvalues of $\bh$-action in $M$, we conclude that the $A^-$-action on $M$ is locally-nilpotent.
+Hence, since the $\bar A^-$-action decreases the real parts of the eigenvalues of the $\bh$-action in $M$, we conclude that the $\bar A^-$-action on $M$ is locally-nilpotent.
+This applies in particular to the module of the form $A/A\cdot (\bar A^-)^m$, for any $m\geq 1$.